CTK-WARRIOR/Discord-Bot-Dashboard/README.md

 # Discord-Bot-Dashboard
 ![](https://cdn.discordapp.com/attachments/591157769181069332/810188034300706817/20210213_220553.jpg)
-> **This is the ongoing project which will take alot of time to get finsish but i will update code after every video i publish on youtube but it will take time so stay tunned and help me by either subscribing my channel or by donating me :)**
+> **This is the ongoing project which will take alot of time to get finish but i will update code after every video i publish on youtube but it will take time so stay tunned and help me by either subscribing my channel or by donating me :)**

 ## Tools Used